hexrw/sp-api/docs/sdk/index.md

 # SDK Overview

 Welcome to the home for the `@selling-partner-api/sdk` JavaScript/TypeScript client.
 This section explains how the SDK is versioned, what environments it supports, and the workflows we ship to keep releases healthy.
+Every beta build is available from both npm (`npm install @selling-partner-api/sdk@beta`) and [GitHub Packages](https://github.com/orgs/selling-partner-api/packages?repo-name=selling-partner-api).

 ## Why this SDK